North Korea and weapons of mass destruction: Exports related to ballistic missile technology

 In April 2009, the United Nations named the Korea Mining and Development Trading Corporation (KOMID) as North Korea's primary arms dealer and main exporter of equipment related to ballistic missiles and conventional weapons.
 The UN lists KOMID as being based in the Central District, Pyongyang.
 However, it also has offices in Beijing and sales offices worldwide which facilitate weapons sales and seek new customers for North Korean weapons.

 KOMID has sold missile technology to Iran and has done deals for missile related technology with the Taiwanese.
 KOMID has also been responsible for the sale of equipment, including missile technologies, gunboats, and multiple rocket artilleries, worth a total of over $100 million, to Africa, South America, and the Middle East.

 North Korea's military has also used a company called Hap Heng to sell weapons overseas.
-Hap Heng was based in Macau in the 1990s to handle sales of weapons and missile and nuclear technology to nations such as Pakistan and Iran.
+Hap Heng was based in Macau in the 1990s to handle sales of weapons and missiles and nuclear technology to nations such as Pakistan and Iran.
 Pakistan's medium-range ballistic missile, the Ghauri, is considered to be a copy of North Korea's Rodong 1.
-In 1999, intelligence sources claim that North Korea had sold missile components to Iran.
+In 1999, intelligence sources claimed that North Korea had sold missile components to Iran.
 Listed directors of Hap Heng include Kim Song in and Ko Myong Hun.
 Ko Myong Hun is now a listed diplomat in Beijing and may be involved in the work of KOMID.

 A UN Security Council sanctions committee report stated that North Korea operates an international smuggling network for nuclear and ballistic missile technology, including to Myanmar (Burma), Syria, and Iran.